Upon completion of this course, students should have:

-- Developing knowledge, skills, understanding and competence in the area of bushfire science, management, and building and planning design to mitigate bushfire risk;
+- Knowledge, skills, understanding and competence in the area of bushfire science, management, and building and planning design to mitigate bushfire risk;

-- Developing a thorough approach to bushfire planning assessments theory and practice through an understanding of conceptual planning and building issues and knowledge of the environmental, regulatory and policy drivers that influence building and planning in bushfire-prone areas of Australia;
+- A thorough approach to bushfire planning assessments theory and practice through an understanding of conceptual planning and building issues and knowledge of the environmental, regulatory and policy drivers that influence building and planning in bushfire-prone areas of Australia;

-- Increasing knowledge and analytical capabilities appropriate to building planning and management in bushfire prone environments;
+- Knowledge and analytical capabilities appropriate to building planning and management in bushfire prone environments;

-- Developing competence in the assessment, planning and design of new developments or modification to existing buildings in bushfire-prone environments using prescribed provisions;
+- Competence in the assessment, planning and design of new developments or modification to existing buildings in bushfire-prone environments using prescribed provisions;

-- Extending scholarly and critical attitudes in bushfire planning and management disciplines.
+- Extended scholarly and critical attitudes in bushfire planning and management disciplines.

 The Graduate Diploma in Bushfire Planning and Management provides specialized bushfire science, planning, design and management subjects.
 The course meets the urgent need to equip existing professionals with world's best practice skills in planning, design and managing for fire risk in semi-urban and rural environments.
 Students are provided with the opportunity to participate in case studies of best practice and to develop professional networks in the fire risk management arena.

 - Bushfire Planning: developed for people who have a role in either the design or regulation of development in a bushfire environment such as planners, building surveyors, engineers or architects.
 This stream will provide you with the necessary knowledge and skills to complete bushfire assessments under the prescriptive requirements of AS3959-2009, and for planning permit applications within bushfire management overlay areas.